Lost-Outpost/dragonborn/GOG.md

 ![pagefile settings](https://raw.githubusercontent.com/Lost-Outpost/dragonborn/main/images/gog1.png)

-Make sure your Dragonborn SKSE path is set to your GOG folder and not a steam one
+Make sure your Dragonborn SKSE path is set to your GOG folder and not a steam one.
+This one is set to my steam one so you know what that looks like.

 ![pagefile settings](https://raw.githubusercontent.com/Lost-Outpost/dragonborn/main/images/gog2.png)